Cutting Edge Grants 2.0

-What is a Cutting Edge Grant?
+What are Cutting Edge Grants 2.0?

 How much funding is available?

-- A nonprofit organization with 501c3 status (exception: synagogues and Jewish day schools must apply as a consortium of at least 3)
+- A collaborative of nonprofit organizations (synagogues and Jewish day schools are only eligible under this category, and must apply as a consortium of at least three).

 Program must fit into one of the following categories:

 - New Model: A program not previously tested in any location that is designed for the LA Jewish community, based on a thorough needs assessment.

 - LA Adaptation: A program operating elsewhere in the United States that is suitable for replication or adaptation and sustainability in the LA Jewish community.
 For national organizations not based in LA, we require 50% or more of a staff person’s time to be focused on the LA program.